just-work/fffw/docs/source/graph.rst

 ============

 Building filter graph is the most complicated part of ``fffw`` library.
-Let's see how different parts are combined together to build this graph.
+Let's see how different parts work together to build this graph.

 .. code-block:: python